sherwynds/Space-Invaders/README.md

+# Space Invaders

+## Gameplay
+- Move the left and right arrow keys to maneuver the spaceship
+- Press space to fire a bullet
+- Eliminate the invaders before the reach the bottom of the screen

 ## Installation
-1. Download or  this repository to your device
+1. Download or clone this repository using `git clone`
+2. Navigate to the folder using `cd Space-Invaders`.
-2. Install the requirements using
+3. Install the requirements with `pip install requirements.txt`.
+4. Run the game with `python stacks.py`.

 ## Credits
  - Background: [Samantha Peltier](https://cutewallpaper.org/21/space-wallpaper-hd/1920x1080-Moon-Space-Minimal-1080P-Laptop-Full-HD-Wallpaper-.jpg)